litexlang/litex-official-documents/Tutorial/Everyday_Math_In_Litex.md

 # Everyday Math in Litex: Whatever everyday mathematics needs to express, Litex provides.
 No more, no less.

-Mathematics is a difficult discipline.
-But the basic building blocks of forming a reasoning (or of mathematics as a whole) are not actually complicated.
-For example, modern mathematics is based on the ZFC axioms, which consist of only nine axioms.
-From these nine, we can derive the entire edifice of mathematics we are familiar with.
+Math is a difficult discipline.
+But the basic building blocks of forming a reasoning (or of math as a whole) are not actually complicated.
+For example, modern math is based on the ZFC axioms, which consist of only nine axioms.
+From these nine, we can derive the entire edifice of math we are familiar with.
 It is truly remarkable that such a vast structure can be built from so few tools.
-And precisely because these basic units of mathematics are easy to understand, everyone—from elementary school students to professional mathematicians—possesses some fundamental reasoning ability.
+And precisely because these basic units of math are easy to understand, everyone—from elementary school students to professional mathematicians—possesses some fundamental reasoning ability.

-The goal of Litex is to write reasoning (or mathematics in general) as code.
-Since no matter how complex a piece of reasoning (or mathematics) is, it is always built from a set of basic units, what Litex needs to do is simply provide these fundamental building blocks.
+The goal of Litex is to write reasoning (or math in general) as code.
+Since no matter how complex a piece of reasoning (or math) is, it is always built from a set of basic units, what Litex needs to do is simply provide these fundamental building blocks.
 Below is how everyday mathematical expressions correspond to their Litex formulations.

 ---